 Energy Efficient Ethernet

-Each PHY that supports LPI mode advertises its capability when it is first connected to a link by setting the 1-bit field PHD.CAP.LPI of the Physical Header Data (PHD) to 1, (see Table 114-2.If the link partner PHY does not advertise EEE capability (PHD.CAP.LPI = 0), then the link will always operate in normal mode in both transmit and receive directions although “Assert LPI” encoding is detected on the GMII.
+Each PHY that supports LPI mode advertises its capability when it is first connected to a link by setting the 1-bit field PHD.CAP.LPI of the Physical Header Data (PHD) to 1, (see Table 114-2.).
+It shall be required that the two link partners indicate PHD.CAP.LPI = 1 to enable bidirectional EEE functionality.
+PHD.CAP.LPI = 1 advertisement indicates to link partner that the local PHY can generate Transmit Blocks according to LPI mode of operation and it is able to accept Transmit Blocks from the link partner conformed to LPI operation.

+If the link partner PHY does not advertise EEE capability (PHD.CAP.LPI = 0), then the link will always operate in normal mode in both transmit and receive directions although “Assert LPI” encoding is detected on the GMII.
 Therefore, when two link partners do not agree on enabling LPI capability, the PCS encoding will be transparent allowing carrying the LPI signaling GMII to GMII, but the PHY will not enter quiet mode.

-As shown in Figure 114-42, 1000BASE-H LPI operation results in all the pilot and physical header sub-blocks being transmitted, but transmission of the payload data sub-blocks is suspended (the local PHY partially turns off the PCS, PMA and PMD functionalities so that no optical power is injected into the fiber during these periods of time and power consumption is reduced).
+As shown in Figure 114-42, 1000BASE-H LPI operation results in all the pilot and physical header sub-blocks being transmitted, but transmission of the payload data sub-blocks is suspended in the most part of its length (the local PHY partially turns off the PCS, PMA and PMD functionalities so that no optical power is injected into the fiber during these periods of time and power consumption is reduced).
 LPI mode always affects complete payload data sub-blocks and it is not possible to stop or restart transmission in the middle of a payload data sub-block.

-The PHY receiver shall detect if its link partner is operating in LPI mode based on the amount of received optical power during the payload data sub-blocks.
 Pilot and physical header sub-blocks are used as refresh signals by the receiver to update adaptive filters and timing circuits in order to maintain link integrity.
+These sub-blocks are transmitted as in normal mode, that is, each one composed by 128 modulation symbols plus the 16 zero symbols sequences of prefix and suffix (see 114.2.1).

+The PHY receiver shall detect if its link partner is operating in LPI mode based on how is the signal at the beginning of the payload data sub-blocks.
+The PHY transmitter shall indicate to the receiver it is entering quiet period by the transmission of 80 contiguous zero value symbols.
+After zeroes sequence, the transmitter shall instruct to the PMD transmit function to switch off the optical power until just 80 symbol times before the end of the payload data sub-block period of time.
+Then, the transmitter shall insert 80 zero value symbols before the transmission of the corresponding pilot or physical header sub-block to prepare the reception of refresh signals.

 Figure 114-42 – 1000BASE-H PHY LPI operation mode

+Since special control signaling is required to implement LPI mode, any PMD attached to a 1000BASE-H PCS shall provide the following service interface primitives:

+PMD_TXPWR.request(tx_pwr): this primitive is generated by PCS transmit function to request the minimum PMD optical output power compatible with LPI mode, or normal operation.

+PMD_RXPWR.request(rx_pwr): this primitive is generated by the PCS receive function to cause the PMD receive function to transition between being able to respond to received optical signals and a minimum power consumption state compatible with LPI mode.
+By this indication the PMD receive function also saves the internal state of the circuitry during the lack of optical power to resume the normal operation mode in a very short period of time.